-- 1. Observing and disseminating best practices.
-The International Center's 20 years of assisting leadership and teachers, as well as identifying, studying, and showcasing America's most successful schools, including its CCSSO-co-sponsored Bill & Melinda Gates Foundation-funded research on thousands of America's most effective and most rapidly improving exemplar schools and school districts at the annual Model Schools Conference and other events. - 2.
+- Observing and disseminating best practices.
+For more than 20 years, the International Center has been assisting leadership and teachers, as well as identifying, studying, and showcasing America's most successful schools-including its CCSSO-co-sponsored Bill & Melinda Gates Foundation-funded research on thousands of America's most effective and most rapidly improving exemplar schools and school districts-at the annual Model Schools Conference and other events. - 2.
 Current and past research conducted by some of the most respected thought-leaders in K-12 education, as described previously.